MahiroDev091/FB-BOOSTING-BOT/README.md

 FACEBOOK MESSENGER BOT TO SEND REACTION AND FOLLOW VIA PAGE USING FB ACCOUNTS

 - Only work on termux (BCOZ NO UPTIME)
 - Obfuscated for some reason.
+[CLOSED]
 - Use many facebook account with page.
 - Performance improved.
 - Version 1.0.2 [NEW VERSION]